Shalaby00/final_project/README.md

         print(player.name, "can't get a clear shot")
     return 0
 ```

-- Include a single code segment containing:
-* A procedure
-- with a parameter (i.e., takes an argument)
-* and includes an algorithm
-- that uses sequencing, selection, and iteration
-* and returns a value
-- that depends on the arguments given when the procedure is called
+A procedure with a parameter (i.e., takes an argument) and includes an algorithm that uses sequencing, selection, and iteration and returns a value that depends on the arguments given when the procedure is called

 * and is called from elsewhere in the program
 - Explain how the algorithm in the above code segment functions and why it is important for the purpose of your program
 - Explain how the procedural abstraction helps to manage complexity in your program (be specific!)